John de Vesci: Life

-John served in Wales in 1277.
-He married firstly Agnes de Saluzzo, daughter of Manfredo III, Marquis de Saluzzo and Beatrice de Savoy, before 1262.
+John married, through the influence of Peter, firstly Agnes de Saluzzo, daughter of Manfredo III, Marquis de Saluzzo and Beatrice de Savoy, before 1262.
 However, Agnes died very shortly afterwards.
-He married secondly Isabella de Beaumont sometime afterwards and was granted by Edward (now King Edward I of England) lands in Northumberland and Kent, including Eltham.
+He married Isabella de Beaumont in 1280, and was granted by Edward (now King Edward I of England) lands in Northumberland and Kent, including Eltham.

 He became the king's secretary and counsellor, and was sent in February 1282 with Antony Bek to Aragon to negotiate a marriage between Alfonso, son of King Peter III of Aragon, and Edward's daughter Eleanor, which resulted in the signing of the contract as proxy at Huesca.
 He served in Wales in 1282.
 In June 1285 he was sent with two others to negotiate the marriage between Edward's daughter Elizabeth and John, son of Floris V, Count of Holland.

 John was given as a hostage by King Edward I to King Alfonso III of Aragon in 1288.
 He died in 1289, without issue, and was buried at Alnwick Abbey.
 His heart was buried in 1290 with the hearts of Queen Eleanor and her eldest son, Alfonso, in the Dominican priory at Blackfriars in London.
 His brother William succeeded to his estates and his widow Isabella played a notable part in the reign of King Edward II of England, as a strong friend of the king and queen, procuring the advancement of her brothers Henry de Beaumont, claimant to the earldom of Buchan, and Lewis de Beaumont, later Bishop of Durham despite allegations of illiteracy.